ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.3 Biometric Authentication Type - Create/Read/Update/Delete
 #### A. Create Biometric Authentication Type in Masterdata DB
-On receiving a request to add Biometric Authentication Type (e.g., Fingerprint, Iris) with the input parameters (code, name, descr, lang_code and is_active) the system store the Biometric Authentication Type in the DB
+On receiving a request to add Biometric Authentication Type (e.g., Fingerprint, Iris) with the input parameters (code, name, descr, lang_code and is_active), the system store the Biometric Authentication Type in the DB
 1. Validates if all required input parameters have been received as listed below for each specific request
 * code - character (36) - Mandatory
 * name - character (64) - Mandatory